Nashoba-Robotics/SmartChart/README.md

 ####Advantages:
 - Graphs based on time, instead of based on when a new data point is sent to the dashboard
 - Graph can be reset
+- Graph can export data to a csv file in the location USER\_HOME\_DIRECTORY/SmartDashboard/VARIABLE\_NAME.csv

 To install, download the most recent release, and move the .jar to your /sfx/plugins/ folder.